Dr Devious

-Dr Devious (10 March 1989 – 7 March 2018) was an Irish-bred and British-trained Thoroughbred race horse.
+Dr Devious (10 March 1989 – 7 March 2018) was an Irish-bred and British-trained Thoroughbred race horse and sire.
 In a career which lasted from May 1991 until November 1992, he ran fifteen times and won six races.
-He is most notable as the winner of the Derby in 1992.
+He is most notable as the winner of the Epsom Derby in 1992.
 Dr Devious's other most significant wins came in the Dewhurst Stakes and the Irish Champion Stakes.
 He was the second horse, after Bold Arrangement in 1986, to run in both the Kentucky Derby and the Epsom Derby.

 Background

 Bred by Lyonstown Stud, near Cashel, County Tipperary, Dr Devious was sired by Ahonoora out of the mare Rose of Jericho, a daughter of two-time Prix de l'Arc de Triomphe winner Alleged.
 As a son of Ahonoora, he is a representative of the Byerley Turk sire line, unlike more than 95% of modern thoroughbreds, who descend directly from the Darley Arabian.
 Rose of Jericho was an unraced mare who also produced the Greenlands Stakes winner Archway.
 He was purchased by Italian businessman Luciano Gaucci, owner of the Allevamento White Star breeding and racing operation who had had great success in the late 1980s with the colt Tony Bin.
 Dr Devious, reportedly named after a supervillain, was trained throughout his career by Peter Chapple-Hyam.